 Meditation for Queer and Trans People of Color is a group meditation on Sunday nights in Brooklyn led by and for queer and trans people of color.
 Our time together will be spent in 5-10 minute meditations, sharing readings by rotating queer and trans authors of color, and sharing our reflections, struggles, and strategies for both self and community care.

-This July and August we’ll be reading passages from Pleasure Activism by adrienne maree brown.
+This September and October we’ll be reading passages from Care Work by Leah Lakshmi Piepzna-Samarasinha.
 Participants are not required to purchase the book or read it ahead of time.

 This group is for queer, transgender, intersex and/or genderfluid/non-binary people of color.

 This group meditation practice directly follows Queer & Trans Yoga, which all are encouraged to attend from 5:15-6:30pm.